List of Making Fiends characters: Vendetta

 Vendetta is a fictional main character in the web series and TV series of Making Fiends.
 She is created by Amy Winfrey and voiced by Aglaia Mortcheva, which gives her a Bulgarian accent.
 She first appeared in the web pilot in 2003.
-She appeared in all episodes, except in web episode 14, in which she was sick and stayed home from school.
+She appeared in all episodes, except in web episode 14, in which she stayed home from school.

 Vendetta is Italian for "blood feud", and, true to her name, Vendetta is vindictive and cruel.

 Role in Making Fiends

 She is an evil green girl with a Bulgarian accent and the power to make fiends, both through stereotypical mad-scientist means and in the kitchen.
 She runs the town completely because everyone is afraid of her, except the new girl, Charlotte (or as Vendetta calls her "stupid blue girl").
-Vendetta hates her and wants to destroy her with her fiends.
+Vendetta doesn't like her and wants to destroy her with her fiends.

 She is believed to be 9 or 10 years old.